The

 The sacred wind blows gently

-like the food of the stars (clap)
+Like the food of the stars.
+Clap!

 I

-mua o to haerenga atu ki te whawhai, me whakaatu
+mua o to haerenga atu ki te whawhai,

-te waewae ki o wahine, ki o tamariki, ki o
+me whakaatu te waewae ki o wahine, ki

-koroheke, ara he tutu ngarahu tona ingoa.
+ngarahu tona ingoa.

-E kore e ngaro i o wahine te titiro to waewae
+E kore e ngaro i o wahine te titiro to

-- te atatutanga, te korapatanga ranei.
+waewae - te atatutanga, te korapatanga

-Ka kitea e koe o wahine e ngangahu haere ana
+Ka kitea e koe o wahine e ngangahu

-hapaitanga a Tu-te-ihiihi, a Tu-te-wanawana,
+Tu-te-ihiihi, a Tu-te-wanawana,

-ka mohio tonu koe ka kai to waewae ki te whetu,
+ka mohio tonu koe ka kai to waewae ki

 Before

-you go forth to fight, display your legs to
+you go forth to fight, display your legs

-termed a war-dance.
+what is termed a war-dance.

-Your women will never fail to observe the omens
+Your women will never fail to observe

-or mistakes made.
+of attitudes or mistakes made.

-When your women are seen by you advancing with
+When your women are seen by you

-distorted faces by the side of your column,
+advancing with distorted faces by the

-or columns, arousing Tu the Feared One, Tu the
+arousing Tu the Feared One, Tu the

-Terror, you then know that your legs will assail
+Terror, you then know that your legs

 Ko

-Ranginui - composed for the 1953
+Ranginui - composed

-Royal Visit.
+for the 1953 Royal Visit.

 Ko